What is the Zika Virus?

 For Family Planning Program clients, supplies can be picked up at a participating Family Planning Program clinic.

 The mosquito repellent benefit is also offered in the following Texas programs:

-- Children with Special Health Care Needs (CSHCN) Services Program
+- Children with Special Health Care Needs services program

-Please check with each program for eligibility requirements, as they are not the same for all programs.
+Please check with each program for eligibility requirements, because they are not the same for all programs.